-Many copy editors around the world, particularly in the USA, still appear to believe that the split infinitive is some kind of grammatical sin (despite what nearly all the quality handbooks of grammar and style actually say), so it may be useful to provide some additional commentary here.
+Many copy editors around the world, particularly in the USA, still appear to believe that the split infinitive is some kind of grammatical sin, despite what nearly all the quality handbooks of grammar and style actually say.
+It may be useful to provide some additional commentary here.

 By ‘split infinitive’ people mean the construction illustrated in to really succeed, where an adjunct (really) comes between the infinitival marker to and the plain form verb that is the head of the infinitival clause.

-But the term ‘split infinitive’ is very misleading.
+The term ‘split infinitive’ is therefore a misnomer.
 English doesn't have an infinitive form of the verb in the way a language like French does.
 French succéder is a single word, but English to succeed is not; it's two words.
-The infinitival subordinating marker to is quite distinct from the verb.
+The infinitival subordinating marker to is a totally different word from the verb.
 Verb phrases often begin with the head verb (as in the imperative Be careful!), but they can also begin with an adjunct such as an adverb (as in the imperative Really be careful!).
 No rule of English grammar requires that a verb phrase preceded by infinitival to must begin with its head verb — rather than with an adverb.
 And if you can begin a verb phrase with an adverb and mark that verb phrase with to, you automatically get phrases like to really succeed:

 VP / \ / \ Sub VP | / \ | / \ | Adv VP to | | | | really succeed